esy/esy/docs/what-why.md

 ## For npm users

 For those familiar with [npm](https://npmjs.org/), esy allows to work with Reason/OCaml projects within the familiar npm-like workflow:

 * Declare dependencies in `package.json`.

 * Install and build with `esy install` and `esy build` commands.
-Dependencies' source code end up in `node_modules`.

-* Share your work with other developers by publishing on npm registry and/or github.
+* Share your work with other developers by publishing on npm registry and/or GitHub.

-* Access packages published on [OPAM](https://opam.ocaml.org/) (a package registry for OCaml) via `@opam` npm scope (for example `@opam/lwt` to pull `lwt` library from OPAM).
+* Access packages published on [opam](https://opam.ocaml.org/) (a package registry for OCaml) via `@opam` npm scope (for example `@opam/lwt` to pull `lwt` library from opam).

 ## For opam users

-For those who familiar with [OPAM](https://opam.ocaml.org/), esy provides a powerful alternative (to the `opam` tool, OPAM packages are still accessible with Esy):
+For those who familiar with [opam](https://opam.ocaml.org/), esy provides a powerful alternative (to the `opam` tool, opam packages are still accessible with esy):

 * Manages OCaml compilers and dependencies on a per project basis.

 * Sandboxes project environment by exposing only those packages which are defined as dependencies.

 * Fast parallel builds which are agressively cached (even across different projects).

-* Keeps the ability to use packages published on OPAM repository.
+* Keeps the ability to use packages published on opam repository.

 ## In depth